 Amendment to RSA 40:4

 The New Hampshire legislature recognized this possibility in the 2019 legislative year and in January 2019 introduced SB 104.
 SB 104 is a measure providing for the postponement of municipal elections in the event of winter storm warning, blizzard warning, or ice storm warning.
 After several months of legislative discussion and amendment, SB 104 was approved by both the State Senate and House of Representatives.
 It was signed into law by Governor Sununu as an amendment to RSA 40:4, to become effective in July 2019.

 The new version of RSA 40:4 grants moderators of municipal town meetings the power to postpone the “date of a deliberative session or business session of a town meeting” up to two (2) hours but not more than forty-eight (48) hours.
 This can occur when the National Weather Service issues a “weather event warning applicable to the town on the date” of the session that the “moderator reasonably believes may cause the roads to be hazardous or unsafe” or if “an accident, natural disaster, or other emergency occurs which the moderator reasonably believes may render use of the meeting location unsafe.”
 RSA 40-4:II(a).

 This new amendment hopes to ensure safety and increased participation among voters in town meeting and corresponding votes.
 This change will be in effect for the 2020 town meetings coming up in March.
 Be on the lookout for notice from your local moderator—particularly if inclement weather strikes—before heading out to vote.

-For additional information on town meeting, municipal voting, or other municipal matters, please contact Paul Alfano at email@example.com or (603) 226-1188.
-You can also contact the office here.
+For additional information on town meeting, municipal voting, or other municipal matters, please contact our office at (603) 856-8411.
+You can also contact us here.